What is the Best Deck Stain for Pressure-Treated Wood? (2023)

 The SaverSystems’ #1 Deck Premium Semi-Transparent Stain is a high-quality water-based deck stain designed to provide both protection and beauty for your pressure-treated wood projects.
 It protects against UV rays, acts as a stain and sealer, and is available in 4 beautiful semi-transparent finishes.

 It contains a unique blend of resins and oils that penetrate deeply into the wood, providing long-lasting protection against fading, graying, mold, and mildew.
-Unlike other deck stains, it doesn’t peel or flake off easily.
+Unlike some other stains I’ve tried, this one didn’t peel or flake, which is always a win in my book.

 Aside from decks, it’s suitable for pressure-treated lumber, fences, outdoor furniture, play sets, and other outdoor wood surfaces.
 Additionally, it’s affordable compared to other stains for decks on the market.